GoogleChrome/audion/README.md

 ## Contribution

-We definitely welcome contributions.
+We welcome contributions.
 See the issues list, or suggest ideas.
 For starters, we currently have some usability and visualization issues that need owners.

 1. Review CONTRIBUTING.md.
 Note that Google requires contributors to sign a [Contributors License Agreement](https://cla.developers.google.com/about/google-individual).
 2. Set up [2-factor authentication for Github](https://github.com/blog/1614-two-factor-authentication) (as Google requires).